andis-sprinkis/tparts/README.md

     1. The example web site project has good UI accessibility.
 -   Non-goals
     1. Separating the content from the document structure or presentation (e.g. a Markdown parser).
-    1. A complex to implement document templating language (comparable to Pug or Handlebars).
+    1. A complex to maintain document templating language (something comparable to Pug or Handlebars).

 ## How does the script work?